-Set against the majestic backdrop of Bath Abbey's soaring spires, Bath's annual Christmas market transforms the historic city into an enchanting maze of over 200 wooden chalets, holiday decorations and traditional festivities.
+Set against the backdrop of Bath Abbey's soaring spires, Bath's annual Christmas market transforms the historic city into an enchanting maze of over 200 wooden chalets, holiday decorations and traditional festivities.

 There are actually eleven different Christmas markets sprinkled throughout this festive city, but the Striezelmarkt is by far the largest and most famous.

-Its picturesque settings makes the Weihnachtsmarkt one of the prettiest Christmas markets in Germany, as well as a fantastic option for travelers looking to get slightly off the beaten track.
+Erfurt's Weihnachtsmarkt takes place against the backdrop of two magnificent Gothic churches making the Weihnachtsmarkt one of the prettiest Christmas markets in Germany, as well as a fantastic option for travellers looking to get slightly off the beaten track.

-Gothenburg is not nicknamed "the Christmas City" for nothing.
+Gothenburg is not nicknamed 'the Christmas City' for nothing.
 There are a variety of excellent Christmas markets to be found around the city — from the trendy À la London design market to the traditional rows of cheerful wooden stalls that crowd Gothenburg's old quarter.

 You can easily lose hours strolling through the maze of market stalls, sampling freshly baked gingerbread (or Lebkuchen), Nuremberger sausages and (of course) plenty of glühwein.

 If you're lucky enough to find yourself in the Prague for the holidays, you'll have your pick of Christmas markets to choose from.
 The market at the Old Town square is the most popular, and with good reason, you will find hand-made products, gifts, Christmas decorations, candles and delicious treats such as roasted chestnuts, mulled wine, gingerbread, sausages, grilled chicken or dumplings.

 You will find the Christmas Market in Kraków's huge central square, Rynek Glowny which is in the middle of the Old Town historic district.